The Future of E-Societies & How E-Stonia's Leading the Way

 Zendesk is a customer support platform that builds beautifully simple software for companies to have a better relationship with with their own customers.

-The initial need for Cloudflare came back a couple of years ago when we suddenly started to see a lot of attacks coming towards us and all of a sudden would get thousands of requests hundreds of thousands you know like millions of requests coming at us from all over the place so we needed a way to be able to control what came into our infrastructure and Cloudflare were the only ones that could meet our requirements.
+The initial need for Cloudflare came back a couple of years ago when we suddenly started to see a lot of attacks coming towards us and all of a sudden would get thousands of requests, hundreds of thousands, you know, like millions of requests coming at us from all over the place.

-It's been really impressive to see how Cloudflare's DDoS mitigation continues to evolve and morph and it's definitely the best DDoS mitigation we've ever had.
+It's been really impressive to see how Cloudflare's DDoS mitigation continues to evolve and morph.

-I think Cloudflare just gets you that and so much more and you don't have to pick and choose or and layer on all these different providers because it's just one and they're great at all of those things it's easy it's a no-brainer.
+And you don't have to pick and choose and layer on all these different providers because it's just one and they're great at all of those things.

 Cloudflare is providing an incredible service to the world right now because there's no other competitors who are close.

-Zendesk is all about building the best customer experiences and Cloudflare helps us do that.
+Zendesk is all about building the best customer experiences.
+And Cloudflare helps us do that.

-With customers like Zendesk and over 10 million other domains that trust Cloudflare with their security and performance we're making the Internet fast secure and reliable for everyone.
+With customers like Zendesk and over 10 million other domains that trust Cloudflare with their security and performance, we're making the Internet fast, secure and reliable for everyone.

-Cloudflare helping build a better Internet.
+Cloudflare, helping build a better Internet.

 Welcome to Cloudflare.